auth0/docs/articles/quickstart/webapp/aspnet-owin/02-user-profile.md

 Now when you log in and then go to the URL `/Account/UserProfile` you will see the user's profile displayed.

-## Displaying the user's name in the navigation bar
+## Displaying the User's Name in the Navigation Bar

 You may also want to put a link in the top navigation bar to display the user's name, and when the user clicks on that, you can navigate them to their Profile page.